COMM 310 – Social Media, Social Food

 Course Objectives

-– engage with local communities and explore the global-local linkages of food, from production to consumption, with a historical and contemporary perspective.
+Florence’s traditional food markets, restaurants, and groceries offer unique opportunities to engage with the local community and explore the global-local linkages of food, from production to consumption, with a historical and contemporary perspective.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.